China's Wen says farmers' rights flouted by land grabs

 In theory, villagers can collectively decide whether to apply to sell off or develop land.
 In practice, however, state officials can decide -- and they often override the wishes of farmers, hoping to generate investment, revenues and pay-offs.

-Residents of Wukan village in Guangdong threw such problems into glaring focus in late 2011, when they held a 10-day protest over confiscated land and the death of a protest organiser.
+Residents of Wukan village in Guangdong threw such problems into glaring focus in late 2011, when they held a 10-day protest over confiscated land and the death of a protest organizer.

 They won concessions from the province government, which promised to correct land abuses and establish a popularly elected village committee.
 These committees have little power and must answer to the party, but they can act as a break on land abuses by officials and oversee where village revenues go.

-Wen signalled that he was sympathetic to giving villagers more say over their own affairs.
+Wen signaled that he was sympathetic to giving villagers more say over their own affairs.

 "We must certainly protect the voting rights of farmers, and be unwavering in properly carrying out village self-governance and direct election of village committees," he told villagers outside of Guangzhou, the province capital of Guangdong.